 - Always use the correct provided hardware and use the appropriate sequence for tightening/torque, as per the instructions provided with the part or kit being assembled and/or installed (as listed in Table 1.2). - As a rule, never fully tighten A-325 type hardware (see Section 1.2) unless instructed to do so by instructions.
 Once tightened, A-325 cannot be loosened.
-If loosened, it must be replaced with new A-325 hardware. - The Mount should be assembled at ground level before beginning any hoisting with crane. - The Reflector & Back Structure should be assembled at ground level before beginning any hoisting with crane. - Theodolite Alignment is included in the below sequence, but is required for the TBD only.
-If assembling/installing a TBD type antenna, do not proceed with Theodolite Alignment. - Theodolite Alignment should be performed at ground level before beginning any hoisting with crane. - During assembly of the Azimuth Jackscrew, ensure that the Azimuth Jackscrew assembly is in the fully retracted position. - During Panning Frame assembly, insert bolts from the inside of the Panning Frame. - During hoisting (with crane) of the Motor/Jack Assembly, do NOT attach any ropes to the Small Motor. - Always attach hoisting ropes in such a way that moving parts will not drop/rotate when lifted. - Realignment of the Panning Frame/Pivot Assembly may be necessary to ensure proper alignment of the Azimuth Jackscrew pin.
+If loosened, it must be replaced with new A-325 hardware. - The Mount should be assembled at ground level before beginning any hoisting with crane. - The Reflector & Back Structure should be assembled at ground level before beginning any hoisting with crane. - Theodolite Alignment should be performed at ground level before beginning any hoisting with crane. - During assembly of the Azimuth Jackscrew, ensure that the Azimuth Jackscrew assembly is in the fully retracted position. - During hoisting (with crane) of the Motor/Jack Assembly, do NOT attach any ropes to the Small Motor. - Always attach hoisting ropes in such a way that moving parts will not drop/rotate when lifted. - Realignment of the Panning Frame/Pivot Assembly may be necessary to ensure proper alignment of the Azimuth Jackscrew pin.
 Make snug the Panning Frame/Pivot Assembly hardware and fully extend the Azimuth Jackscrew so that binding does not occur along the full range of the Azimuth Pivot.